EXPERT COMMENT LAST UPDATED : 02 NOVEMBER 2018

-As Bonfire Night approaches, Birmingham City University’s Dr Lily Hamourtziadou, Lecturer in Criminology and Security Studies, and Jonathan Jackson, Teaching Fellow in Criminology, reflect on the Gunpowder Plot to see how it aligns with contemporary academic discourses around terrorism and motive.
+As Bonfire Night approaches, Birmingham City University’s Dr Lily Hamourtziadou, Lecturer in Criminology, and Jonathan Jackson, Teaching Fellow in Criminology, reflect on the Gunpowder Plot to see how it aligns with contemporary academic discourses around terrorism and motive.

 The 5th November is often seen as an opportunity for families to get together on a cold night and enjoy a firework show.
 What many do not often contemplate is the parallels that can be drawn between those who participate in terrorism in the 21st century and the actions of Robert Catesby and his followers in 1605.
 As the wooden models of Guy Fawkes go up in flames, it is important to recognise that the narrative which surrounds the motivations of these would-be martyrs needs to be re-examined.